 The trader's motive is to get you to part with your cash or make a card payment for what turns out to be a fraudulent service.

 If a trader misled you, had an aggressive sales technique or undertook any trading practice that was unfair, they may have breached the Consumer Protection from Unfair Trading Regulations 2008.
 To report an unfair trading practice, contact the Citizens Advice consumer service for a referral to trading standards.

-If you enter a timeshare, holiday product, resale or exchange contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you enter a timeshare, holiday product, resale or exchange contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to the rights you already have under the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010.
-See our guide 'Misleading & aggressive practices - your rights to redress' for more information.
+See our guide 'Misleading & aggressive practices: rights of redress' for more information.

 Do I have any protection if I sign a finance agreement or pay by credit / debit card?

 If you pay for the product by credit card or on finance arranged by the trader and if it costs more than £100 but less than £30,000 you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the card provider as responsible as the trader for a breach of contract or a misrepresentation.
 You are entitled to take action against the trader, the card provider or both.
 If the cost exceeds £30,000 and is less than £60,260, and the finance was arranged specifically to buy the product, you may be able to claim against the finance company under section 75A of the Consumer Credit Act 1974.